jestjs/jest/website/docs/Tutorial.md

 browser!

 Since we are interested in testing that `displayUser.js` makes specific changes to the DOM, we tell jest not to mock our `jquery` dependency.
-This lets both `displayUser.js` actually mutate the DOM, and it gives us an easy means of querying the DOM in our test.
+This lets `displayUser.js` actually mutate the DOM, and it gives us an easy means of querying the DOM in our test.